ylabrj/NanoVNA_Load_Windows10/README.md

   * Part 2: [Configuring Traces, Channels and Formats](https://hexandflex.com/2019/09/08/getting-started-with-the-nanovna-part-2/)
   * Part 3: [Using the NanoVNA using the VNASaver PC software](https://hexandflex.com/2019/09/15/getting-started-with-the-nanovna-part-3-pc-software/)

-* A nice [NanoVNA case design on ThingyVerse]https://www.thingiverse.com/thing:3818979)
+* A nice [NanoVNA case design on ThingyVerse](https://www.thingiverse.com/thing:3818979).
+I printed mine in ABS.
+Fits my NanoVNA-H perfectly.
 * One of many [RTL-SDR blog entries on NanoVNA](https://www.rtl-sdr.com/tag/nanovna/).
 A great site for all manner of cheap and excellent radio gear.